Woman with a clear face after the best laser treatment for broken capillaries.

 If you’ve tried countless “redness-reducing” topical creams with little to no success, you’re not alone.
 The reality is that creams and serums can’t penetrate deep enough to fix a dilated or broken blood vessel.
 As aesthetician Lisa Rux explains, laser treatment has been shown to work on broken capillaries by targeting those visible veins directly.
 Since the damage is already done, the effectiveness of topical products is extremely limited in comparison.
 Think of it like this: a cream can’t physically mend the vessel, but a laser can make it disappear from view.

-Why Lasers Are the Gold Standard
+Why Laser Treatment Is the Gold Standard

 Lasers are considered the gold standard for treating broken capillaries for one simple reason: they work.
 By sending targeted light energy into the skin, lasers can collapse the walls of the unwanted vessel without harming the surrounding tissue.
 This process, known as photothermolysis, allows your body to naturally absorb and clear away the vessel, effectively erasing it.